catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ## Outlook

-CaT is looking into implementing this
+CaT developers are working on an implementation

 ---

-adding to the core if it's deemed a worthy addition
+We are suggesting to add this to the ILIAS core

 ---

-funding, feedback, cooperation is greatly appreciated
+Any additional funding, feedback, cooperation is greatly appreciated

 ---